flowstake/flowstake.github.io/index.md

 ### Hashed Timelock Contract (HTLC)
 * Hashed Timelock Contract (HTLC) is a transactional agreement used to produce conditional payments.
 A payment wherein the receiver is required to acknowledge the receipt of payment before a predetermined time or a preset deadline.

-### Threshold Signature
+### Threshold Signature (TS)
 * Threshold cryptography, is a cryptosystem that protects information by encrypting it and distributing it among a cluster of fault-tolerant computers.
 The message is encrypted using a public key, and the corresponding private key is shared among the participating parties.
 With a threshold cryptosystem, in order to decrypt an encrypted message or to sign a message, several parties (more than some threshold number) must cooperate in the decryption or signature protocol.

 ### Threshold signature scheme (TSS)
 * Threshold signature scheme is a method for generating a single digital signature from multiple signers.

-### Hashed Timelock Contract + (HTLC)
+### Hashed Timelock Contract (HTLC) + Threshold signature schema (TSS)
-* Hashed Timelock Activity Contract (HTLC) is a transactional agreement used to automatically unlock transfers via threshold signature.
+* Hashed Timelock Activity Contract (HTLC) is a transactional agreement used to automatically unlock transfers via threshold signature schema.

-#### **Validators** - Proof of Activity as a Stake
-* Validators - To ensure network consensus & validation of activity data, each node must process transactions to secure network activity.
-    * Activity timestamp hash verified on the blockchain network
-    * Operate a validator node to stake the network
-    * Validator nodes verify proof of activity with attestation signature, timestamp validation / node validation

-#### Hashing and Encrypting Activity Real Time
-* Requirements - Trackpoint Timestamp Data
-    * Attesting Activity to Generate Blocks
-    * Block Requirements for Signing Activity Live
-        * 1 min / 60 seconds - (60 trackpoints)
-        * 1 Hour Validator - 1 hour / 60 mins / 3600 seconds (3,600 timestamp signatures)
-        * 1 Day Validator - 24 hours / 1440 minutes / 86,400 seconds (86,400 timestamp signatures)

-### Requirements for Flowstake Smart Contracts
-* Proof of Identity Attestation / Validation
-    * Use ZK Proofs to Attest to Identity for Activities (Drivers License + Passport)
-* Proof of Activity Attestation
-    * Activity attestation, digital threshold signatures syncronized with validators nodes.
-* 1 Trackpoint per Second with 1:1 Sync recording at minimum of 1 TPS
-   * GPS Trackpoints
-   * Heartbeat Data
-   * Proof of Activity Attestation Signature
+#### Advantages of Hashed Timelock Contracts
+1. Time-bound transactions
+Using a hashed timelock contract system ensures time-bound transactions.
+It guarantees the timely execution of transactions and hence, the timely execution and receipt of payments.

+2. Atomic swaps
+Using the HTLC system to settle transactions brings the ability to engage in atomic swaps to the table.
+An atomic swap is a form of smart contract technology that enables the settlement of cryptocurrency transactions without the use of central bodies, exchanges, or intermediaries.
+It ensures faster settlement of transactions without any middlemen.

+3. Minimize counterparty risk
+The primary advantage of HTLC payment settlements is the fact that it minimizes counterparty risk.
+Its basic function is to minimize counterparty risk by eliminating the “what ifs” of a transaction.
+It is done by hashlocks and timelocks, thereby ensuring that the settlement of a transaction is 100% ensured.

 ### Smart Contracts for Flowstake
 * Stakeholders interacting with smart contract